janba/GEL/README.md

-## INTRODUCTION
+# GEL
 GEL is a C++ library of geometry processing tools mostly intended for computer graphics applications.
+Python bindings for GEL are found in the included PyGEL library which is also available from PyPI under the package name PyGEL3D.

-In particular, GEL contains
+GEL contains
-- a fairly mature half-edge based polygonal mesh data structure which includes functions for traversing a mesh and rich library of methods for modification.
+- a fairly mature half-edge based polygonal mesh data structure which includes functions for traversing a mesh and a rich library of methods for modifying meshes,
-- a graph data structure which is also specialized for spatial graphs.
+- a graph data structure which is also specialized for spatial graphs,
 - voxel grid data structures,
-- spatial data structures for triangles and points: BSP tree, bounding box hierarchy, and a kD-Tree in particular.
+- spatial data structures for triangles and points: BSP tree, bounding box hierarchy, and a kD-Tree in particular,
+- tools for visualization based on OpenGL and tools based on Plotly for visualization in Jupyter notebooks, and
+- various utilities.

 Unique functionality includes
-- Local Separator Skeletonization: our graph-based skeletonization method that works on both meshes, voxel data, and point clouds, although you may need to specify the connectivity for the latter two.
+- Local Separator Skeletonization: our graph-based skeletonization method that works on both meshes, voxel data, and point clouds, although you need to specify the connectivity for the latter two.
 - Inverse skeletonization: Face extrusion quad meshes (FEQ) from graphs.
 - Rotation System Reconstruction: a combinatorial method for reconstruction from point clouds.

-There are also several features that you might find elsewhere but which are included in GEL and work well.
+There are several less unique but important features:
 - Garland-Heckbert simplification of triangle meshes,
 - signed distance field (SDF) computation from triangle meshes,
 - iso-surface polygonization for regular voxel grids: can produce both dual and primal connectivity,